staugur/Flask-PluginKit/docs/index.rst

 extension types that you can use to create plugins for web applications with little or no change to the core code.

-Ask: Why did you develop this extension?
+Q: Why did you develop this extension?

-Reply: Play.
+A: Play.

 Get started with :ref:`installation` and then get an overview with the :ref:`quickstart`.
 There is also a more detailed :ref:`tutorial`